Precise Measurements of Self-absorbed Rising Reverse Shock Emission from Gamma-ray Burst 221009A: Implications for Future Observing Campaigns

-\bmhead{Data availability statement} Light curve data from the AMI--LA, ATA, ASKAP, \textit{e}-MERLIN, and SMA are given in Extended Data Table \ref{tab:radio_data}.
+\bmhead{Data availability statement} Light curve data from the AMI--LA, ATA, ASKAP, \textit{e}-MERLIN, and SMA are given in Extended Data Table \ref{tab:radio_data} and Supplementary Data Table \ref{tab:ami_short}.
+Full machine readable tables can be found as Supplementary Data files as part of the online material.
 Continuum images from individual observations are available from the corresponding author upon reasonable request.
 The results of our fits to the radio light curves are given in Extended Data Table \ref{tab:fitting}.

+\bmhead{Author Contributions} JSB and LR wrote the majority of the manuscript.
+JSB, WF, DRDB, IH, AWP, PHP, SZS, and AS recorded or reduced data from the ATA, or have contributed significantly to the operation of the ATA.
+JSB, DAG, PSF, DJT recorded or reduced data from the AMI-LA, or have contributed significantly to the operation of the AMI-LA.
+DW recorded and reduced data from \textit{e}-MERLIN.
+JKL, GEA, EL, TM, redc.
+RF, AJvdH, PA, SG provided advice and expertise while observing and interpreting data from GRB221009A.

 \bmhead{Competing interests} The authors declare no competing interests.